PySimpleGUI/PySimpleGUI/docs/index.md

 Realtime - This is another async window button.
 Normal button clicks occur after a button's click is released.
 Realtime buttons report a click the entire time the button is held down.

-Most programs will use a combination of shortcut button calls (Submit, Cancel, etc), plain buttons that close the window, and ReadForm buttons that keep the window open but returns control back to the caller.
+Most programs will use a combination of shortcut button calls (Submit, Cancel, etc), plain buttons that close the window, and ReadButton buttons that keep the window open but returns control back to the caller.

 Sometimes there are multiple names for the same function.
 This is simply to make the job of the programmer quicker and easier.